Chris2011/netbeans-angular2-code-templates/README.md

   !!!Be Carefull!!!
   If you don't export all your code templates in the first step, when you will import the new code templates, all your previous code templates will be erase.

+##Known Bugs
+HTML and TypeScript code completion doesn't include the code templates, but the code templates are working well.
+I created bugs for this.